 What is very surprising is that the Christmas market has only been here since 1991, even though Christmas has been celebrated in the square since the 15th century.
 You’ll find plenty of mulled wine and gingerbread on offer as you browse the stalls, which mostly sell local handicrafts and traditional Christmas delicacies, such as sauerkraut and blood sausage.

-But maybe the coolest thing about Tallinn market is that it stays open well into the New Year.
-You know Russian Orthodox Church has its own calendar, which means the Christmas here falls on 7th January.
+But maybe the coolest thing about the Tallinn market is that it stays open well into the New Year.
+You know the Russian Orthodox Church has its own calendar, which means Christmas here falls on 7th January.

 So, when all other Christmas markets are finished, head to Talin and let the Christmas magic continue.